-3) Summary of a short lecture (listening): to take place in the last week of the teaching part of the semester, i.e. during CREDIT WEEK [15 points]
+3) Summary of a short lecture: to take place in the last week of the teaching part of the semester, i.e. during CREDIT WEEK [15 points]

-4) Position paper: this involves the writing of a 500-700 word long summary and critique of a text based on your reading of a 5-15 page long chapter from an English book/academic article of your choice (this source text must be submitted by March 31; the resulting written text is to be submitted during the EXAM PERIOD in advance of your final presentation described in point 5; 25 points)
+4) Position paper: this involves the writing of a 500-1000 word long summary and critique of a text based on your reading of a 5-15 page long chapter from a book/academic article of your choice (this source text must be submitted in the latter half of the teaching period; the resulting written text is to be submitted during the EXAM PERIOD in advance of your final presentation described in point 5; 25 points)